CruzOsuna/BMF/Processing/01_Image_registration/Scripts/readme.txt

 # Add your paths to python stitching.py

-python stitching.py -c n #Where n is the number of threads that we want to use
+python stitching.py -c n  # Where "n" is the number of threads that we want to use